Standards of Student Conduct

 - The School/Center Dean shall arrange for a conference between the student and the instructor regarding the behavior.
 If the instructor or the student requests, the School/Center Dean shall attend the conference.

-- The student shall not return to class during this time frame without concurrence of the instructor.
+- The student shall not return to class during this time frame without the concurrence of the instructor.

 - The School/Center Dean may recommend further disciplinary action in accordance with these procedures.

-In the event a student is involved in the disruption of College business, the School/Center Dean has the right to exercise appropriate disciplinary action with respect to actions in a College District office, event or area within their purview.
+In the event a student is involved in the disruption of College business, the School/Center Dean has the right to exercise appropriate disciplinary action with respect to disruptive actions in a College District office, event or area within their purview.
 The Dean of Student Services will be notified of any disciplinary action taken by the School/Center Dean.

 STUDENT DISCIPLINARY PROCEDURES